MarkDing/pycp210x/README.md

 dll.CP210x_Reset(hdl.value)
 ```

-For the board, we can see the LED DS3 on, measure the waveform, we can see clock signal.
+On the board, we can see the LED DS3 is on.
+We can see clock signal by measuring on an oscilloscope.

 ## Reference:
-Here is the python official website for ctypes
+Here is the Python official website for ctypes
 https://docs.python.org/3.4/library/ctypes.html#structure-union-alignment-and-byte-order